OpenClaw Reference (Mirrored)

 Slack

 Status: production-ready for DMs + channels via Slack app integrations.
-Default mode is Socket Mode; HTTP Events API mode is also supported.
+Default mode is Socket Mode; HTTP Request URLs are also supported.

 Quick setup